wongjiahau/modify-via-query/README.md

 ```
 This tells the library that if `pet` is undefined, then its name will be `"bibi"` otherwise the original name will be used.

+## Available commands
+- `$set`
+  - to set the value of the queried property
+- `$apply`
+  - to update the value of the queried property based on its previous value
+- `$default`
+  - to provide a default value if the queried property is a nullable object

 ## Can I use this library in non-React projects?
 Yes.
 Although this library is primarily for users who uses React users, this package can actually be used anywhere since it has zero dependency.